 First, I will point out this culture seems to be rife with myths and ubiquitous facts often claimed as unique to support the culture.
 The first is very direct.
 I have heard much of my life that this nation was forged from war and thus the need to be armed is necessary for a “free state”.
 Almost every nation was forged in war so this is not validation alone when so many nations who have a strong history in war have very restrictive gun laws as well so that argument is not well armed, nor does it make sense.

-Most nations in Europe was forged in war and they have fought more wars and actually been invaded in most cases yet they have fewer guns.
+Most nations in Europe were forged in war and they have fought more wars and actually been invaded in most cases yet they have fewer guns.
 They have been invaded, we have not really.
 Only by the Brits, twice.
 And those were long before this gun culture arose.
 And no, they were not invaded BECAUSE they have fewer guns.
 We’ll get to that.

-Secondly, the military serves the role of national defense, or as the Second Amendment states, a Militia.
+Secondly, the military serves the role of national defense, or as the Second Amendment states, the “Militia”.
 The people are not expected to and would not be able to defend this nation from any other nations military, or militia.
-Even if every man and woman in America had guns, it would be damn hard to stave off a true Army.
+Even if every man and woman in America had guns, it would be damn hard to stave off a true Army with your invisible one.
 It is NOT about national defense, get over that idea.
+It sounds silly.

 Third, the Switzerland example.
 Please, get the information right.
 Every time I hear this nation come up in the gun debate I am told they have 100% gun ownership.
 That isn’t even close.
 The estimates are between 20% and 40%.
 Not close to 100% so PLEASE, stop lying to yourself.
 At one point they did have much higher % as part of national defense.
+They dropped it.
 They are also between two nations that fought on opposing sides in two world wars in 30 years.
-We are not, nor ever been, or ever will.
+We are not, nor ever been, or ever will be.
 They do have compulsory conscription though, if you’d like that and no one can own a machine gun which would make at least three of my friends felons.
 Also, conceal and carry permits which are a joke here are almost impossible to get there.
 They also have to have their medical records reviewed for EVERY gun purchase permit and EVERY GUN is registered.
 Up to 3.
 Three.
 Tre.
 Not unlimited, three … you would have to get rid of more than half your guns on average.
 Wanna keep siting the Swiss example?
 I’d love the Swiss example applied here.
 It would be welcome by many.

 Getting back to the idea that citizens will defend the nation from foreign aggression as the “Invisible Army”.
 That is an embarrassing statement.
 Please stop saying it.
 First off, there is a sub culture in this nation that often refers to itself as “The Invisible Empire”.
 As the invisible army you sound like the army for the invisible empire.
 If you don’t know, the invisible empire is the KKK.
 If that is your intent, so be it, First Amendment baby, but you sound silly calling yourself the invisible army.